BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 The faster your website loads images, the faster your website loads, the better your SEO ranking becomes, the better your user experience becomes, the more users interact with your website/ product, the increased your conversion rates become.
 It's a win-win, satisfy your users and increase your conversion rates.

-I consider this article fundamental as there is so much more you can do with Cloudinary to manage your media assets, and I hope this helps you find your way to the numerous other transformations you can perform with Cloudinary.
+I consider this article fundamental as there is so much more you can do with Cloudinary to manage your media assets, and I hope this helps you find your way to the numerous other transformations you can perform with Cloudinary :).

 ## Further Resources